 Mr. Shartzer was previously a judicial law clerk to the Honorable Sharon Prost of the U.S. Court of Appeals for the Federal Circuit (2010-2011).
 In addition, he served as a judicial intern to the Honorable Richard Linn of the U.S. Court of Appeals for the Federal Circuit (2007-2008), as well as a judicial intern to the Honorable Robert L. Barton, Jr., of the U.S. International Trade Commission (2007).
 Mr. Shartzer was previously a summer associate with Fish (2007) and worked as an engineer for Solers Inc. (2003-2005).

-“How the Use of Discovery is Evolving in Inter Partes Review Proceedings,” Fish Post-Grant for Practitioners Webinar Series, June 12, 2013.
+- “How the Use of Discovery is Evolving in Inter Partes Review Proceedings,” Fish Post-Grant Webinar (June 12, 2013)

 U.S. Court of Appeals for the Federal Circuit Cases